 - Scene and sequence construction, pacing, and transitions

-- “Mini-slug” scene and action writing
+- “Mini-slug” action writing

 - Advanced dialogue writing